-New optional order form for your convenience: If you wish, please download the form, fill it out, and include along with your cover letter for the tooth sample sent to our lab for processing.
+New optional order form for your convenience: If you wish, please download the form using the links to the right, fill it out, and include along with your cover letter for the tooth sample sent to our lab for processing.

 - Indicate species.

 - Use the species-specific standard tooth type or indicate substitutions (see “Cementum Aging“).

 - Group the species (for fisher canines, group genders separately), and bundle envelopes together to match the list.

 - Indicate date of kill or of extraction from live animals.

 - Indicate gender for black bears (and any species for which a gender-specific age summary will be done).